michodgs25/1-health/README.md

 How the site looks on different mobile device screens was a major challenge of this project; especially having a horizontal menu bar.
 Using a bootstrap style collapse menu which was implemented to help users on mobile devices.

 Unfortunately the menu once on mobile devices ends up vertically and very far left which affect user experiecne but is still usuable.
-Different screen sizes is major test of the structural integrity, different screen sizes were explored using google dev tools.
+Different screen sizes is major test of the structural integrity, different screen sizes were explored using google developer tools.

 The content still flowed like it should down the page on mobile devices.
 But improvement can be made further with the content filling the screen and the naviagation bar shrinking to fit the which ever screen size it is on.

-Tested the site on different screen sizes: iphone 5/SE - logo and navigation collapse vertically, navigation works as intended, clips collapse vertically but overlap to the right, images collapse vertically but overlap to the right, quote images collapse vertically and fit the screen but not centrally.
+Tested the site on different screen sizes:

+iphone 5/SE - logo and navigation collapse vertically, navigation works as intended, clips collapse vertically but overlap to the right, images collapse vertically but overlap to the right, quote images collapse vertically and fit the screen but not centrally.
 Footer collapses vertically and links all work as intended.
 Text on nutrition, mental and Physical health pages, collapses centrally on the page.

 Galaxy S5 - Logo Pinned at the top of the page, navigation bar collapses far right of the page, clips collapse vertically but overlap to the right, images collapse vertically but overlap to the right, quote-image fit on the left and collapsed vertically.
 Footer collapses vertically and links all work as intended.